Faboya-korede/Automated-Laravel-Deployment-with-Ansible/README.md

 ## Usage

-1. Clone this "https://github.com/f1amy/laravel-realworld-example-app"repository to your local machine.
+1. Clone this repository to your local machine.
 2. Modify the `group_vars/all` file to match your AWS configuration and Laravel application settings.
 3. Modify the `hosts` file to include the IP address or DNS name of your EC2 instance.
 4. Run `ansible-playbook deploy.yml -i hosts` to deploy the Laravel application.